sanddyy10/Math-Role-Playing-Game/README.md

-To compile and run the files in the src folder it is assumed you already have xampp server set up on your machine
+To compile and run the files it is assumed you already have xampp server set up on your machine

 Fork the project, clone your fork: